ukral/building.map_1920/README.md

 1. Download [R](https://www.r-project.org/) and install it on  your desktop.
 2. Download [R-Studio](https://rstudio.com/) and install in on your desktop.
-3. Download the [Zenodo data repository](https://www.doi.org/10.5281/zenodo.3715200), unpack the files and save them to a local directory on your desktop (e.g. ../building.map_1920/02_Zenodo/).
+3. Download the data repositories [Building age map, Vienna, around 1920](https://www.doi.org/10.5281/zenodo.3715200) and [Administrative boundaries, Vienna, various timestamps](https://doi.org/10.5281/zenodo.4323010), unpack the sub-directories and save them to a local directory on your desktop (e.g. ../building.map_1920/02_Zenodo/).
 4. Download the GitHub repository and save the files to a local directory on your desktop (e.g. ../building_map/01_Github/).
 Alternatively, you can connect R Studio to GitHub ([instructions](https://happygitwithr.com/rstudio-git-github.html)).
 5. Open R-Studio and load the R project file "building.map_1920.Rproj" from from your local directory (e.g. ../building.map_1920/01_Github/).
 6. Create a new directory to cover the output files (e.g. ../building.map_1920/03_Output/)